The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 * The "Models" found in `server/models/`
   * Responsible for interacting directly with and returning data from the database.
-  * In this application, the models will use `knex` to do this.
+  * In this application, the models will use `knex` to execute SQL queries.
 * The "Controllers" found in `server/controllers/`
   * Responsible for parsing incoming requests, performing necessary server-side logic (like logging requests and interacting using models), and sending responses.
 * The "App" found in `server/index.js`